Foreign Exchange Reserves

 5.2 Economic Pressures

 Both excessive and insufficient reserves can put pressure on the economy.
-Excessive reserves may increase the government's management costs, while insufficient reserves may render a country unable to respond effectively during a financial crisis.
+Excessive reserves may increase the government's management costs and reduce investment efficiency, while insufficient reserves may leave a country unable to respond effectively during a financial crisis.
+The key is finding the appropriate reserve level relative to the size and structure of the economy.

 5.3 Changes in the International Environment